sebastianotronto/emscripten-tutorial/README.md

 ## 0. Hello world

-The folder `00_hello_world` contains the simplest possible example.
+The folder `00_hello_world` contains the simplest possible example: a C program that prints "Hello world" to standard output.
+The default Emscripten HTML template is used to run this code in a web page.

 ## 1. Building a library